rkitover/vimpager/vimpager.md

     alias less=$PAGER
     alias zless=$PAGER

+To use a different vimrc with vimpager, put your settings into a ~/.vimpagerrc or a file pointed to by the VIMPAGER_RC environment variable.

-Put the following into your ~/.vimrc if you want to use gvim/MacVim for your pager window:
+Put the following into your vimrc if you want to use gvim/MacVim for your pager window:

     let vimpager_use_gvim = 1